Rheoli Adnoddau Dynol (MSc)

-Suitable applicants who possess a minimum 2:1 honours degree (GPA 3.0/4.0) at undergraduate level in business, social sciences, humanities, law or other relevant subjects, from an approved university or the international equivalent.
+Suitable for applicants who possess a minimum 2:1 honours degree (GPA approximately 3.0/4.0) at undergraduate level in business, social sciences, humanities, law or other relevant subjects, from an approved university or the international equivalent.

 Applications will be considered from recent graduates with an upper second class Honours degree from an approved university or those with a similar level of qualification gained by other methods.
 Non-graduates with approved professional qualifications or work experience may also be considered under certain circumstances.

 If English is not your first language you are required to obtain a minimum IELTS score of 7.0 with a minimum of 6.0 in each category (or an equivalent English language qualification).